LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 ## Twitter bootstrap field constructor

-There is also another built-in field constructor that can be used with [[TwitterBootstrap | http://twitter.github.com/bootstrap/]].
+There is another built-in field constructor that can be used with [[Twitter Bootstrap | http://twitter.github.com/bootstrap/]].

 To use it, just import it in the current scope: